Alaskan Malamute Temperament: Resilient independence paired with a people-loving heart

 Alaskan Malamute temperament in a nutshell

-Needs a big house and garden to roam around and to not feel enclosed
+Needs a big house and garden to roam around and do not feel enclosed

-Alaskan Malamutes are a relatively healthy breed however there is some hereditary diseases that prospective owners should be aware of.
-As a new owner you should also be prepared to pay medical expenses that come with the breed.
-The sheer size of this dog will make a medical treatment very expensive.
-You should always opt for a comprehensive insurance with the Malamute.
+Alaskan Malamutes are a relatively healthy breed.
+However, there are some hereditary diseases that prospective owners should be aware of.
+As a new owner, you should also be prepared to pay medical expenses that come with the breed.
+The sheer size of this dog will make medical treatment very expensive.
+Therefore, you should always opt for comprehensive insurance with the Malamute.

 Hereditary diseases are genetically predisposed.
-For this reason, its important to always choose a reputable breeder who has screened their dogs DNA and knows from which family they come from.
-Good pre-work and research can help minimise any of the below upsetting conditions.
+For this reason, it's essential always to choose a reputable breeder who has screened their dog's DNA and knows from which family they come.
+In addition, good pre-work and research can help minimise any of the below upsetting conditions.

 Alaskan Malamute Polyneuropathy (AM-PN) is a recessive neuromuscular disease.
-It can lead to developing gait in limbs, sometimes affecting muscles or degrading nerve fibers.
+It can develop gait in limbs, sometimes affecting muscles or degrading nerve fibres.

-Hip dysplasia is another disease that the puppies parent should have been screened for.
+Hip dysplasia is another disease that the puppy's parent should have been screened for.
 It's a deformity of the hip socket which can lead to arthritis later in life.
-This can be very devasting for a Malamute who love to run and pull.
+This can devastate a Malamute who loves to run and pull.

-They can also be affected by a sort of dwarfism known as chondrodysplasia, which leads to shortened front limbs.
+They can also be affected by dwarfism, known as chondrodysplasia, which leads to shortened front limbs.

 A condition called Hypothyroidism can also be present.
-It leads to an underactive thyroid, causing problems with weight, skin and energy levels.
+It leads to an underactive thyroid, causing weight, skin, and energy levels problems.

 Most diseases are inherited in a recessive manner.
-It means that the puppy must inherit the gene from both parents to become an affected.
-If the mutation is only present in one parent, then the puppy becomes a carrier.
-Hence, it is so important to choose a reputable breeder who has done genetic testing on their Mallie.
+It means the puppy must inherit both parents' genes to become affected.
+The puppy becomes a carrier if the mutation is only present in one parent.
+Hence, choosing a reputable breeder who has done genetic testing on their litters is vital.

-The more aware you are of these diseases, the higher the chances that you can prolong the life of your dog if problems arise.
-Same as with your child, you should be aware of all required vaccinations, risks and even risks outside of your home.
-This blog post for example outlines all toxic spring plants that can be harmful to your dog.
+The more aware you are of these diseases, the higher the chances you can prolong your dog’s life if problems arise.
+Same as with your child, be aware of all required vaccinations and risks outside your home.
+This blog post, for example, outlines all toxic spring plants that can harm your dog.

-Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
-Avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and are not breathable like natural materials.
-Swap out those harmful materials with eco friendly pet products from hemp here at Hooman’s Friend.
+Many dog owners are unaware of the danger in pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
+Avoid synthetic rubber playthings like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and are not breathable like natural materials.
+Swap out those harmful materials with eco-friendly pet products from hemp here at Hooman’s Friend.
 Breathable, eco-friendly and sustainable!

 Alaskan Malamute Fun facts

-In 1984, the 100th anniversary of the American Kennel Club, 4 stamps with 8 dogs were featured on stamps for the first time.
-The dog breeds included were: The Beagle, Boston Terrier, Chesapeake Bay Retriever, Cocker Spaniel, American Foxhound, a Black and Tan Coonhound, the Collie and last but not least the Alaskan Malamute.
-This was to commemorate the importance of these dogs to the development of American culture and manifest a place in the society.
+In 1984, the 100th anniversary of the American Kennel Club, 4 stamps with 8 dogs were featured for the first time.
+The dog breeds included were: The Beagle, Boston Terrier, Chesapeake Bay Retriever, Cocker Spaniel, American Foxhound, a Black and Tan Coonhound, the Collie and last but not least, the Alaskan Malamute.
+This was to commemorate their importance to the development of American culture and manifest a place in society.

 "To follow soon"

-The Malamute is a loyal and brave dog breed that can make a great pet for the right person.
-They're not suited for just anybody.
-Before you decide to bring them into your home, it's important to read beyond this article, consult a breeder and speak to a vet.
+The Alaskan Malamute has a loyal and brave temperament that can make an excellent pet for the right person.
+However, they're not suited for just anybody.
+So before you bring them into your home, it's important to read beyond this article, consult a breeder and speak to a vet.